HPC MPI Exercise 1: Homework Project

 1. Transfer both of your source programs to the cluster (borg.calvin.edu).
 To do this conveniently, you will need to set up key-based authentication between your lab machine and the cluster.

-You can use a similar approach to transfer other files (e.g., circuitSatisfiabilityChunks.c) to the cluster; you can also reverse the order of the arguments to scp to transfer files from the cluster back to your workstation in the lab.
+You can use a similar approach to transfer other files (e.g., chunksCircuitSat.c) to the cluster.
+You can also reverse the order of the arguments to scp to transfer files from the cluster back to your workstation in the lab.

 2. Once you have transferred your programs to the cluster, I recommend that you save and transfer a copy of this Makefile to the cluster, as that will simplify compiling your programs there.

-4. Once you are logged into the cluster, you can cd to your project directory, and then enter:
+4. On the cluster, you can cd to your project directory, and then enter:

 make